seboettg/citeproc-php/README.md

 Version 2.x is a completely new written version of citeproc-php.
 In this connection, the license of version 2.x has been changed from GPLv3 to MIT.

-The current version is still beta.
-If you find an error or running in trouble, please help and add an entry in the [issue tracker](https://github.com/seboettg/citeproc-php/issues).

 ## Installing citeproc-php ##

 The recommended way to install citeproc-php is through